Conferences

 Australian Association for the Study of Religion

-The 2019 AASR conference will be held from December 5-6 at the city campus of the University of Newcastle, co-hosted by the AASR, the Centre for the Study of Violence and the School of Humanities and Social Sciences.
-We invite scholarly reflections on the complex and diverse relations between religion and violence, incorporating counter discourses of peace and social justice...
+The Australian Association for the Study of Religion 2019 conference on Religion and Violence was held in December at the city campus of the University of Newcastle, co-hosted by the AASR, the Centre for the Study of Violence and the School of Humanities and Social Sciences.
+The Conference explored the complex and diverse relations between religion and violence, incorporating counter discourses of peace and social justice.

 CFP: Visual Culture and Conflict in Central and Eastern Europe